eraybasar/pesdk-docs/_guides/android/v4/features/filters.md

 - 256x256 LUT with 6 columns and 6 rows ([download ]({{ site.baseurl }}/assets/images/shared/identity_6_6_256.png){: download="identity_6_6_256" })
 - 128x128 LUT with 5 columns and 5 rows ([download ]({{ site.baseurl }}/assets/images/shared/identity_5_5_128.png){: download="identity_5_5_128" })

 Using a smaller LUT file may lead to issues when applying your filter, as our processing engine needs to interpolate missing values.
-We recommend starting with the smallest possible LUT file and falling back to larger files, if you notice that your filter can’t be fully reproduced:
+We recommend starting with the smallest possible LUT file and falling back to larger files if you notice that your filter can’t be fully reproduced:

 {:center: style="text-align: center"}
 ![Identity 512x512 8x8 LUT]({{ site.baseurl }}/assets/images/shared/identity_8_8_512.png){: width="256px" style="padding: 10px"}